javiiicz/miamihack/README.md

 1. **Mathpix API**: For extracting LaTeX equations from images of math problems.
 2. **OpenAI API**: For generating Manim script templates based on the extracted LaTeX equations.
-3. **Manim**: For rendering the mathematical visualizations into high-quality videos.
+3. **Manim Open Source Library**: For rendering the mathematical visualizations into high-quality videos.

 ---